fgrehm/devstep/docs/getting-started.md

 on your project so that further `devstep hack`s have a reduced startup time.

-When your project dependencies are changed (like when a new RubyGem is needed for a Ruby app for example), you can run `devstep build` and it will reuse the previously built image as a starting point for building the new environment instead of starting from scratch, so use it for projects that you are likely to hack on every day.
+When your project dependencies are changed (like when a new RubyGem is needed for a Ruby app), you can run `devstep build` again and it will reuse the previously built image as a starting point for building the new environment instead of starting from scratch, so use it for projects that you hack on every day.

 ### Accessing web apps from the host machine